Resources

 You may be able to fulfill virtual community service or service learning requirements by volunteering with By the People.
 Keep track of your contributions to the project by registering for an account.
 Registered users can view their contributions via their profile page.

-You can also download an official letter confirming that you have volunteered at the bottom of your profile page.
 Please note that we cannot track the amount of time you spend on the site.
 If needed, please document your own hours.

 For Educators